lucamug/elm-style-framework/README.md

 # Elm Style Framework

-## An experimental Style Framework build on top of style-elements.
+## An experimental Style Framework built on top of style-elements.

-This is an incomplete experimental Style Framework that leverage the new (still in alpha release) version of stile-element.
+This is an incomplete Style Framework that leverage the [experimental version of style-elements](http://package.elm-lang.org/packages/mdgriffith/stylish-elephants/4.0.0).
+Major changes may happen at any time to this Repo.

 See the [Style Guide](https://lucamug.github.io/elm-style-framework/) to see usage examples.